 What is a contract for difference (CFD)?

-They allow customers to trade freely without having to actually own the underlying asset or acquire any right or obligation.
-The main benefit of trading with CFDs is the flexibility they offer in terms of enabling you to trade against share movements without buying or selling the physical instrument.
+They allow customers to trade without having to actually own the underlying asset or acquire any right or obligation.
+The main benefit of trading CFDs is the flexibility they offer in terms of enabling you to trade against share movements without buying or selling the physical instrument.

-Learn about the benefits and drawbacks of this powerful market instrument and how to use it to your advantage.
+Learn about the benefits and drawbacks of this powerful market instrument and how to use it to your potential advantage.

 CFDs have no fixed maturity, meaning that the contract entered into between the intermediary and client has no end date.
 Instead, the client is able to terminate the contract whenever he or she chooses.
 This characteristic is one of the major benefits of this product over traditional futures.

 Put simply, CFD is a financial instrument that has an underlying asset, such as a cryptocurrency, stock, etc. They enable traders to get a potential profit from price movements without requiring them to own the physical asset.
 The underlying asset might be an index, a commodity, a precious metal, shares, etc.

 How do CFDs work?